yanghuafang/anti-android-virus/README.md

 aav::EngineConfig config;   // scan_dex / recurse_dirs / verbose
 engine->Init("samples/sample.sig", &config);
 engine->Scan("path/to/file-or-dir", on_report, nullptr);
+// ...or scan an image already in RAM, with no file on disk: engine->ScanBuffer(bytes, size, "app.dex", on_report, nullptr);
 engine->Destroy();          // release the engine (never `delete` it)
 ```